 - Why does it matter?

-- Who does it matter to?
+- To whom does it matter?

 - How does it make a difference?